Food Activities in the Yasawa Islands

 7. Do a Cruise of the Yasawas with Foodie Activities Included

 For the ultimate convenience of your accommodation, dining, activities and transport included, consider a small ship cruise of the Yasawa Islands.
 Blue Lagoon Cruises offer cruises around the Yasawa Islands for three, four and seven nights, departing from Port Denarau.
 For foodies, activities available on the cruise agenda include Fijian cooking lessons, a traditional lovo, as well as onboard meals such as an a la carte Captain’s Dinner and themed buffets.
+Find out more about Blue Lagoon Cruises on Viator and Tripadvisor.

 8. Attend a Luxurious Dinner Party on Turtle Island